Austin Aggravated Assault with a Deadly Weapon Jason Trumpler

-Aggravated assault with deadly weapon in Austin, Texas is a serious criminal offense that is classified in the criminal codes with other offenses such as murder, kidnapping, and sexual assault.
-If you have been charged with Aggravated Assault with Deadly Weapon or are the target of an investigation, it is important to understand the nature of the crime and the potential punishment.
+Aggravated assault with deadly weapon in Texas is a serious criminal offense.
+It often coexists in the same realm of very other serious charges like murder, kidnapping, robbery, burglary, and sexual assault.
+If you, or someone you know, has been charged with Aggravated Assault with a Deadly Weapon or are the target of an investigation, it is important that you fully understand the nature of the crime in Texas and the potential range of punishment.

-To be guilty of aggravated assault with deadly weapon, it must be proved you committed a simple assault while using or exhibiting a deadly weapon.
+Simply put, to be found guilty of aggravated assault with deadly weapon, the State must prove beyond a reasonable doubt that you committed a simple assault while using or exhibiting a "deadly weapon."
+First things first, one must understand the definition of assault in Texas.

-Many people are surprised to learn that it is possible to be charged with assault even if there was no contact between the alleged offender and the victim.
-A person may be charged with assault if:
+What I have found in my many years of practice is that many of my clients and just folks I talk to on the street are surprised to learn that it is possible to be charged with assault even if there was no contact between the suspect/defendant and the victim.

 - Intentionally, knowingly, or recklessly caused bodily injury to another person.